 “I learned how to build relationships, how to genuinely care for people, how to build trust, and how to just look at people for their human side,” he says.
 “That helped me immensely.”

-Following his time working with his father as a mortgage broker, River applied for a job at InCharge Debt Solutions, a nonprofit credit counseling organization, where he started on the phones as a bilingual financial counselor; there he worked for nearly twelve years.
+Following his time working with his father as a mortgage broker, Rivera applied for a job at InCharge Debt Solutions, a nonprofit credit counseling organization, where he started on the phones as a bilingual financial counselor; there he worked for nearly twelve years.

 During his time at InCharge, Rivera worked his way up and held various senior leadership roles, eventually acting as head of the organization’s education foundation and working with government bodies such as the Federal Trade Commission and the Consumer Financial Protection Bureau.
 One the most important turns of events, however, was meeting his friend and mentor Soraia Dearaujo.
 Dearaujo, the head of operations for the InCharge staff, recognized that Rivera had potential, and she pushed him to pursue his education further.